 The Austrian was one of the first to operate the then-revolutionary central attacking midfielder position in a 4-3-3 and his movement between the lines caused confusion across the Celtic team.
 Throughout the duration of his two seasons at Feyenoord, Hasil played an influential role in attack, thriving under Happel who was once quoted as saying he would rather win 5-4 than 1-0.

-Van Hanegem, nicknamed ‘de Kromme’ for the bend he would provide on his passes, was a player who would have featured heavily in these discussions.
-Happel, initially, was not sold on van Hanegem as a player but the Feyenoord hierarchy insisted that he could only have Hasil if he made sure the Dutchman would also feature.
+Van Hanegem, nicknamed de Kromme for the bend he would provide on his passes, was a player who would have featured heavily in these discussions.
+Happel, initially, wasn’t sold on Van Hanegem as a player but the Feyenoord hierarchy insisted that he could only have Hasil if he made sure the Dutchman would also feature.

 The Dutch side of 1974 was pleasing on the eye but it really is hard to miss the presence of the bushy-haired midfielder, in equal parts bamboozling and bulldozing his way through a number of opponents; and then at the end of it all, always come up with a perfectly weighted, pin-point pass.
 He possessed everything that people expect of a central midfielder today and above all else, incredible concentration.
-He should be one of the first names to pop up when we look back at football’s best midfielders but that is another story in itself.
+He should be one of the first names to pop up when we look back at football’s best midfielders but that’s another story.

-Happel, though, recognised the player he had at his disposal.
-Hasil once said that what made the Austrian unique was that he played the best he had in each position but also managed to get the best out of them; this is epitomised by van Hanegem.
-In Feyenoord’s two encounters against Milan en route to their European Cup final, it was understood that van Hanegem and Jansen had to mark Lodetti and Gianni Rivera out of the game.
+Happel recognised the player he had at his disposal.
+Hasil once said that what made the Austrian unique was that he played the best he had in each position but also managed to get the best out of them; this is epitomised by Van Hanegem.
+In Feyenoord’s two encounters against AC Milan en route to their European Cup final, it was understood that Van Hanegem and Jansen had to mark Giovanni Lodetti and Gianni Rivera out of the game.

-Interestingly, he did not pit the strength of Jansen against that of Lodetti, asking him to track Rivera instead.
-It surprised van Hanegem since he was not an athletic midfielder who could press Lodetti but recognised that Jansen’s pressing had run Rivera ragged and the regista was unable to affect play.
-Then, Happel instructed van Hanegem to attack the right side of Angelo Sormani since he was a player who wouldn’t chase back if he is passed and always held his width.
+Interestingly, he didn’t pit the strength of Jansen against that of Lodetti, asking him to track Rivera instead.
+It surprised Van Hanegem since he was not an athletic midfielder who could press Lodetti but recognised that Jansen’s pressing had run Rivera ragged and the regista was unable to affect play.
+Then, Happel instructed Van Hanegem to attack the right side of Angelo Sormani since he was a player who wouldn’t chase back if he is passed and always held his width.
 It worked like a charm and Feyenoord could effectively do what their Amsterdam counterparts couldn’t in not only holding Milan but beating them.

-De Kromme and Happel did not always see eye to eye.
+De Kromme and Happel didn’t always see eye to eye, however.
 This was the Argauer Curse; Happel’s former Austrian national coach endured a similarly tumultuous relationship with his defender and, enraged during one fight, he spat out: “If you ever coach in your life, I wish you get one in your team that is of the same terrible type as you!”

-Incidents like that can ruin relationships and yet, right till the very end, van Hanegem and Happel had a father-son-like relationship.
-Some suggest it was driven by the fact that both Happel and van Hanegem were left scarred by the Second World War; Wim’s father died in the bombing of Breskens, trying to save a young boy, while Happel had to serve on the Eastern Front for the Hitlerjugend.
-Their two broken souls somehow found common ground in that they had both been significantly shaped by the war.
-They might not be as synonymous as Michels and Cruyff but there have not been many relationships more genuine than Happels-van Hanegem in football’s history.
+Incidents like that can ruin relationships and yet, right till the very end, Van Hanegem and Happel had a father-son-like relationship.
+Some suggest it was driven by the fact that both Happel and Van Hanegem were left scarred by the Second World War; Wim’s father died in the bombing of Breskens, trying to save a young boy, while Happel had to serve on the Eastern Front for the Hitlerjugend.
+Their broken souls somehow found common ground in that they had both been significantly shaped by the war.
+They might not be as synonymous as Michels and Cruyff but there have not been many relationships more genuine than Happels-Van Hanegem in football’s history.

-Ernst Happel Jr. noted that despite all their run-ins, van Hanegem “bawled like a puppy” at his father’s funeral.
-Now, when he looks back and calls Happel not only the best he’s played for, but the best ever manager in history, there might be just the faintest patina of remorse in van Hanegem’s voice, that perhaps he should have cherished this forever-frowning man that spoke in a garbled mix of Viennese and Dutch, a bit more.
+Ernst Happel Jr. noted that despite all their run-ins, Van Hanegem “bawled like a puppy” at his father’s funeral.
+Now, when he looks back and calls Happel not only the best he’s played for, but the best manager in history, there might be just the faintest patina of remorse in Van Hanegem’s voice, that perhaps he should have cherished this forever-frowning man, who spoke in a garbled mix of Viennese and Dutch, a bit more.